mrnmp/modulustoolkit/README.md

 modulustoolkit
 ==============
+copyright            : (C) 2012 by nimal m

 Developed modulustoolkit for Geoscience australia, a seismic catalog analysis tool/plugin for qgis.
 Available for public use.

+User Guide:

+  	-- Use download ISC catalog from http://www.isc.ac.uk/

+	-- Use scripts in extras directory to extract modulustoolkit formatted input file

+	-- install ModulusToolKit running "make deploy", run QGIS and it should have created modulustoolkit plugin in QGIS toolbar